Our readers keep the lights on and the coffee maker working hard! As an Amazon Associate, I earn from qualifying purchases.

 - Mixed survival rate requires experienced care

-6. YOKEBOM Double Pink White Lilac
+6. YOKEBOM Miss Kim Lilac

 Customer reviews show that packaging is generally careful and plants arrive in good condition for dormant stock.
 Several buyers appreciated the safe packaging and healthy appearance of the roots and stem.
 However, some received plants with signs of pest damage or disease on the leaves, and others felt the starter size was too small relative to the cost.
 As with most bare-root plants, success depends on immediate planting and proper aftercare.